OpenPrinting/cups-browsed/README.md

 ### HELPER DAEMON FOR BROWSING REMOTE CUPS PRINTERS AND IPP NETWORK PRINTERS

-From version 1.6.0 on in CUPS the CUPS broadcasting/browsing facility was dropped, in favour of Bonjour-based broadcasting of shared printers.
-This is done as Bonjour broadcasting of shared printers is a standard, established by the PWG (Printing Working Group, http://www.pwg.org/), and most other network services (shared file systems, shared media files/streams, remote desktop services, ...) are also broadcasted via Bonjour.
+From version 1.6.0 on in CUPS the CUPS broadcasting/browsing facility was dropped, in favour of DNS-SD-based broadcasting of shared printers.
+This is done as DNS-SD broadcasting of shared printers is a standard, established by the PWG (Printing Working Group, http://www.pwg.org/), and most other network services (shared file systems, shared media files/streams, remote desktop services, ...) are also broadcasted via DNS-SD.

 Problem is that CUPS only broadcasts its shared printers but does not browse broadcasts of other CUPS servers to make the shared remote printers available locally without any configuration efforts.
 This is a regression compared to the old CUPS broadcasting/browsing.
-The intention of CUPS upstream is that the application's print dialogs browse the Bonjour broadcasts as an AirPrint-capable iPhone does, but it will take its time until all toolkit developers add the needed functionality, and programs using old toolkits or no toolkits at all, or the command line stay uncovered.
+The intention of CUPS upstream is that the application's print dialogs browse the DNS-SD broadcasts as an AirPrint-capable iPhone does, but it will take its time until all toolkit developers add the needed functionality, and programs using old toolkits or no toolkits at all, or the command line stay uncovered.

-The solution is cups-browsed, a helper daemon running in parallel to the CUPS daemon which listens to Bonjour broadcasts of shared CUPS printers on remote machines in the local network via Avahi, and can also listen for (and send) CUPS Browsing broadcasts.
+The solution is cups-browsed, a helper daemon running in parallel to the CUPS daemon which listens to DNS-SD broadcasts of shared CUPS printers on remote machines in the local network via Avahi.
 For each reported remote printer it creates a local raw queue pointing to the remote printer so that the printer appears in local print dialogs and is also available for printing via the command line.
 As with the former CUPS broadcasting/browsing with this queue the driver on the server is used and the local print dialogs give access to all options of the server-side printer driver.

-Note that CUPS broadcasting/browsing is available for legacy support, to let the local CUPS daemon work seamlessly together with remote CUPS daemons of version 1.5.x and older which only support CUPS broadcasting/browsing.
-In networks with only CUPS 1.6.x servers (or Ubuntu or Fedora/Red Hat servers with CUPS 1.5.x) please use the native Bonjour broadcasting of your servers and cups-browsed, configured for Bonjour browsing only on the clients.

 Also high availability with redundant print servers and load balancing is supported.
 If there is more than one server providing